UCSBCarpentry/2022-10-11-ucsb-spreadsheets/_episodes/04-quality-assurance.md

 ### Seeing the complete version history of the document

-You may also check versions for the entire document by either clicking on the `Last edit` info displayed right next to `Help` on the top menu, or `File` then `Version History` and `See version histroy`.
-You can name versions to keep better track of the history.
+You may also check versions for the entire document by either clicking on the `Last edit` info displayed right next to `Help` on the top menu, or `File` then `Version History` and `See version history`.
+You can name versions to keep better track of them.
 Note that this won't change the file name!

 ### Setting up different permissions